 What needs to be done then?
 Start simple, cleaning the outside of your doors will prevent any debris from clogging parts such as hinges and also prevents rust.
 Close the garage doors and make sure there are no gaps.
 Gaps are caused by the vibrations from normal opening and closing of the doors thus loosening the hardware.
 If you notice a gap, a quick tightening of all the bolts in the door and hardware with a socket wrench should fix it.

 Make sure all the moving parts are lubricated.
 This will help prevent the door from sticking or not opening at all.
 It also provides protection against the elements including the yearly snowfall, which is a common thing the cities of North Carolina, particularly Raleigh, Durham and Cary.

 Check the weather stripping at the bottom of the door.
 Does it appear cracked, brittle, damaged or loose?
-It's time to replace it.
-Weather stripping keeps not only the elements, such as snow and rain, out of your garage, but also helps keeping vermin out.
+It’s time to replace it.
+Weather stripping keeps not only the elements, such as snow and rain, out of your garage, but also helps keep vermin out.
 Make sure to check the stripping around the windows if your doors have windows in them.